yzy1015/code_sample_result/README.md

 # code_sample_result
-this is a code sample result
+This is a code sample result.
+Repo only contain the result.
+Implementation detail is not show in this repo.